girip11/postgresql_learning/postgresql_tutorial/9_common_table_expressions.md

 ## CTE Syntax

-* CTE - temporary result set
+* CTE - temporary result set.
+Results stored as temp table in memory.
+As the name states, use it only when an expression repeats multiple times in a query, otherwise for simple queries using CTE leads to performance hit.

 * **column_list** following CTE_NAME is optional.
 If no column list is provided, all the columns from the CTE query definition will be available.